top of page

 Nanaimo, British Columbia

-In the summer of 1946, a small and unusual pod of killer whales made their first appearance just off the southern tip of Vancouver Island near Race Rocks.
-What separated them from all the others was that the lady of the pod was pure white from nose to fin to fin to fin.
-Named Alice by the local media, she became the first albino orca ever recorded on the British Columbia coast.
+In the summer of 1946, a small and unusual pod of killer whales appeared for the first time off the southern tip of Vancouver Island near Race Rocks.
+What separated them from all the others was that the lady of the pod was pure white from nose to fins.
+Named Alice by the local media, she became the first albino orca ever recorded in waters off the British Columbia coast.

 1947::Calling All Coastal Water Watchers